smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-scrollable-message-and-slider.md

 - The developer will not be notified when the alert appears on the screen, assuming no error occurred – see alternative #1 for possible ways to do that.
 - The `SDLAlertManager` sub-manager will use queues to manage alert related requests, similar to how the `SDLChoiceSetManager` does.
 - If any images fail to upload, the presentation of the scrollable message should continue without an error.
+- The slider and scrollable message views should be copied as soon as they are passed in `presentSlider` and `presentScrollableMessage` to prevent the developer from altering the properties.

 ## Potential downsides
 The creation of the alert sub-manager will be complex because it has to handle the creation of soft buttons and manage their IDs alongside the soft button manager.
 It will also have to upload the soft button images.
 However, this is all complexity that every SDL developer must currently consider when developing their app.
 This is especially difficult for them because they don't usually have to deal with uploading images and waiting until the upload is done.